linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Sloan - Fundamental Analylsis Redux.md

 Accounting textbooks are replete with examples of how accounting principles can distort economic reality.
 The requirement to expense most investments in research and development is a case in point.
 In other cases, managers must choose between accounting methods that can poorly reflect economic reality.
 Examples include different inventory cost flow assumptions and different long-lived asset depreciation and amortization methods.
 Finally, many accounting numbers require substantial judgement and estimation.
 Examples include the allowance for loan losses on receivables and the liability for employee postretirement benefit obligations.

 These examples should sound familiar to anyone that teaches a user-oriented course in financial accounting.
 They are at the heart of fundamental analysis and can be traced back at least as far as the pioneering work of Graham and Dodd (1934).
 Consequently, I suspect that many accounting academics believe that fundamental analysis is alive and well.
-Yet the field of
+Yet the field of academic finance and the investment world today are increasingly dominated by quantitative investment strategies.
+These strategies typically select securities using a few financial ratios, often in conjunction with mathematical portfolio optimization techniques.
+Recent changes have been so profound that the Wall Street Journal recently proclaimed that "The Quants Run Wall Street Now." $^{2}$

 This essay is based on my Presidential Scholar address at the 2017 American Accounting Association Annual Meeting in San Diego.
 I thank President David Burgstahler for the opportunity to give the address, Mary E. Barth (editor) for inviting the publication of this associated essay, and an anonymous reviewer for many helpful comments.
 I thank my many coauthors and other colleagues who have helped shape the thoughts expressed here.
 Special mentions to Patricia Dechow, Ilia Dichev, Ryan Erhard, Paul Healy, Bob Holthausen, U-Wen Kok, Alastair Lawrence, Charles Lee, Russell Lundholm, Jason Ribando, Steve Rossi, Scott Richardson, Steve Sloan, Mark Soliman, Jieyin Zeng, and seminar participants at the 2018 George Washington University Cherry Blossom Conference.
 I also thank Alex Seaver and Dominic DeMarco of Stadium Capital Management for helpful discussions.